behnamasadi/data_structure_algorithm/src/trees/README.md

 #### Creating
 creating takes `nlog2(n)`
 #### Deletion
-Let say we have the following tree, and we want to delete somenodes:
+Let say we have the following tree, and we want to delete some nodes:
 ```
                        30
                      /     \